Establishing new headspace services

 Psychosis is a term for a range of symptoms where a person’s beliefs, thoughts, feelings, senses and behaviours are altered.
 Psychosis can cause someone to misinterpret or confuse what’s going on around them.

-Funded by the Australian Government, the statewide headspace Early Psychosis service will ultimately be integrated with headspace centres to provide early intervention treatment and support to young people aged 12 to 25 years who are at high risk of or actively experiencing their first episode of psychosis.
+Funded by the Australian Government, the headspace Early Psychosis service will provide early intervention treatment and support to young people aged 12 to 25 years who are at high risk of or actively experiencing their first episode of psychosis.

 It will use Orygen’s Early Psychosis Prevention and Intervention Centre (EPPIC) model.

-The free and confidential service is expected to be gradually rolled out around the state (Hobart, Launceston, Devonport and Burnie) by commissioned service provider EACH between late 2024 and 2026.
-EACH will work with young people, local communities, Primary Health Tasmania, Orygen, headspace National, and Tasmania’s existing headspace service providers to establish and operate both new services.
+The free and confidential service is expected to be established by commissioned service provider EACH from late 2024.
+EACH will work with young people, local communities, Primary Health Tasmania, Orygen, headspace National, and Tasmania’s existing headspace service providers to establish and operate the new service.